koelling/amplimap/docs/configuration.rst

 Setting up Annovar
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Annovar is the software amplimap uses to annotate variant calls.
-For licensing reasons annovar needs to be downloaded and installed manually.
+For licensing reasons it needs to be downloaded and installed manually.
 Please see the `Annovar website <http://annovar.openbioinformatics.org/en/latest/user-guide/download/>`_ for details.